Strengthening Engagement through Improved Onboarding and Participation for Members in Mental Health Recovery

 Creating a low-pressure path to leading activities

-We proposed low-pressure ways for members to contribute, like a buddy system and activity toolkits for activity planning and facilitation, and a ritual of recognition at the end of the activity.
+Introduce lighter ways for members to contribute, such as a buddy system, activity toolkits for planning and facilitation, and a ritual of recognition after each activity.

 Next Steps

-Since the improvements were co-created with Lori, the next step would be test them with PIR members to understand how they respond in real contexts and identify areas for refinement.
+The next step would be test the co-created improvements with members to understand how they respond in real contexts and identify areas for refinement.

-As we had not access to the PIR members, to help Lori run the pilot within her limited capacity, we would provide a support toolkit, including an observation checklist, simple prompts for member feedback, and a flexible testing timeline.
+To help RFCN run the pilot within their limited capacity, we would provide a support toolkit, including an observation checklist, simple prompts for member feedback, and a flexible testing timeline.

-This approach helped to keep testing manageable while enabling real-world insights and iteration.
-It would also build Lori’s confidence to lead future improvements independently.
+This approach helped keep testing manageable while enabling real-world insights and iteration.
+It would also build staff's confidence to lead future improvements independently.

 Learnings